Dora V. Wheelock: Career

 On July 20, 1865, in Berlin, Wisconsin, she married Oren Newell Wheelock (1841–1930), a merchant of that city, who became a State Banker.
 They lived first in Iowa, and then in Wisconsin, till 1873, when they settled in Beatrice, Nebraska, where Oren went on to become mayor.

-Wheelock was interested in church, foreign missionary and school work.
+Wheelock was interested in church, foreign missionary and schoolwork.
 From 1883, she became involved in the WCTU.
 In 1885, she compiled a pamphlet of 216 pages, constituting the 20th Annual WCTU Report of Nebraska.
 She served for several years as the president of the local WCTU branch and three years as president of Gage County, Nebraska's WCTU branch.
 In 1899, she was state vice-president.

 In the spring of 1889, Wheelock was elected to a position on the board of education of Beatrice.
 She served as State superintendent of press work, and reporter for the Union Signal for Nebraska.
 She wrote much; her articles appeared in the Youth's Companion, Union Signal, and various other publications.
 Wheelock was a strong advocate of woman's enfranchisement, though not known as a special worker in the field.
 She championed the cause of woman's progress.

 In 1906, after having served as president of the Nebraska state WCTU for the past five years, she removed to Loveland, Colorado.

 Personal life

 Wheelock's hobbies included music, both vocal and instrumental; she was also a painter.

 The Wheelocks had three sons, Oren (b.
 1866), Charles (b.
 1876), and Herbert (1880–1880); and two daughters, Della (b.
 1870) and Mary (1874–1875).
 In May 1917, it was reported that Wheelock was critically ill at her home in Loveland.

 Pedora Velina Palmer Wheelock died February 3, 1923, at her home in Loveland.
-Funeral service were held at Beatrice's Centenary Methodist Episcopal Church.
+Funeral services were held at Beatrice's Centenary Methodist Episcopal Church.
 Burial was held in the Beatrice cemetery.